 The HHMI-FSC fellowship was a program for Carolina Covenant Scholars who wanted to do biomedical research at UNC during the summers.
 Fellowship awardees received $5,000 to work in the lab full-time (40 hours/week) for ten weeks, starting in mid-May and going until late July.

 - The ‘Getting Involved’ tab lists eligibility requirements

-- Upcoming deadlines and events are listed under the ‘Dates & Times’ tab.
+- Past events are listed under the ‘Dates & Times’ tab

-Since 2011, HHMI-FSC fellowships have been awarded to Carolina Covenant Scholars to undertake full-time research under the guidance of faculty advisors and graduate student or postdoc co-mentors.
-In addition to carrying out research in the lab, undergraduate fellows attend weekly meetings with their peers where they work on a range of skills necessary for success in science, including effective communication about their own research to people with varying levels of scientific expertise.
-Fellows also have an opportunity to visit a biotech company or government research facility in Research Triangle Park.
+From 2011 – 2014, HHMI-FSC fellowships were awarded to Carolina Covenant Scholars to undertake full-time research under the guidance of faculty advisors and graduate student or postdoc co-mentors.
+In addition to carrying out research in the lab, undergraduate fellows attended weekly meetings with their peers where they worked on a range of skills necessary for success in science, including effective communication about their own research to people with varying levels of scientific expertise.
+Fellows also had an opportunity to visit a biotech company or government research facility in Research Triangle Park.

-The FSC program is offered through UNC’s Office for Undergraduate Research and is part of a broader Science Learning Communities program that is supported by a grant from the Howard Hughes Medical Institute through the Precollege and Undergraduate Science Education Program.
+The FSC program was offered through UNC’s Office for Undergraduate Research and was part of a broader Science Learning Communities program that was supported by a grant from the Howard Hughes Medical Institute through the Precollege and Undergraduate Science Education Program.